 Q. Do you have a favourite artist?

-A. Schiele, Degas, Picasso, Chagall - these are my Masters.
-But I love most of the impressionists and crazy I’m about expressionism and abstraction.
+A. Schiele, Degas, Picasso, Chagall - these are my masters.
+But I love most of the impressionists and I’m crazy about expressionism and abstraction.

-A. The Paragon Gallery is the heaven for artists and art lovers.
+A. The Paragon Gallery is a heaven for artists and art lovers.
 They are experimenters with an excellent taste in art.
 They are always welcoming my new painting ideas.
 To be an artist it is very important for me not to feel boundaries and stay creative.
 I think the gallery made me feel more confident and professional as an artist.

-Q. You’ve achieved many accolades over recent years, including repeated selection by the Royal Institute of Oil Painters for their Annual Exhibition, what’s next for you?
+Q. You’ve achieved many accolades over recent years, including repeated selection by the Royal Institute of Oil Painters for their Annual Exhibition; what’s next for you?